 The Robert Mapplethorpe Foundation gives the Guggenheim 200 vintage photographs by Mapplethorpe, as well as a grant to launch a photography program.
 Contemporary photography quickly becomes a major area of collecting for the Solomon R. Guggenheim Foundation, and within a decade it is able to mount major exhibitions based on its holdings.

 After a three-year restoration of its interior, the Solomon R. Guggenheim Museum reopens to great acclaim.
-An eight-story annex, designed by Gwathmey Siegel and Associates Architects, opens simultaneously.
+An eight-story tower, designed by Gwathmey Siegel and Associates Architects, opens simultaneously.